bannita/guessMe_project/README.md

 ## Project Description

 **Guess Me** is a web-based word game inspired by Wordle.
 Players log in, guess 5-letter words, and try to find the correct one using letter-by-letter feedback.
 The app tracks played games, wins, win rate, streaks, lives, hints, and more.
-It includes a custom-built admin panel for managing users and word entries.
+It includes a built admin panel for managing users and words.

 ---